Genivia/RE-flex/doc/index.md

 To compile your application, simply include the applicable regex matcher of your choice in your source code as we will explain in the next sections.
-To compile, link your application against the `libreflex` library (and optionally `-lboost_regex` if you use Boost.Regex for matching):
+To compile, link your application against the `libreflex` library:

     c++ myapp.cpp -lreflex

+And optionally `-lboost_regex` if you use Boost.Regex for matching:

+    c++ myapp.cpp -lreflex -lboost_regex

 If `libreflex` was not installed then linking with `-lreflex` fails.
 See
 \ref link-errors on how to resolve this.